doctorDAlvarez/doctorDAlvarez/README.md

 - 🔭 I’m currently working on The <a href="https://www.safecloud.live">#SAFE project</a>

-- 🌱 I’m currently learning AWS.
+- 🌱 I’m currently learning React.

 - 👯 I’m looking to collaborate on HealthCare industry projects! (with react)